[Stable]

 Details

-We recommend reading this documentation on https://pkg.mitchelloharawild.com/distributional/, where the math will render nicely.
+We recommend reading this documentation on pkgdown which renders math nicely. https://pkg.mitchelloharawild.com/distributional/reference/dist_hypergeometric.html

 In the following, let \(X\) be a HyperGeometric random variable with success probability p = \(p = m/(m+n)\).

-Support: \(x \in { \{\max{(0, k-n)}, \dots, \min{(k,m)}}\}\)
+Support: \(x \in \{\max(0, k-n), \dots, \min(k,m)\}\)

-Mean: \(\frac{km}{n+m} = kp\)
+Mean: \(\frac{km}{m+n} = kp\)

 Probability mass function (p.m.f):